The Commercial Agents (Council Directive) Regulations 1993

 The Regulations specifically exclude:

-- one acting as an officer of a company or association as between himself and that company or association; a partner as between himself and his partners, and an insolvency practitioner as between himself and the appointor of his office; and
+- one acting as an officer of a company or association as between a person and that company or association; a partner as between a person and his or her partners, and an insolvency practitioner as between a person and the appointer of his or her office; and

-- one who has agreed that he should be unpaid.
+- one who has agreed that he or she should be unpaid.

 - the principal’s business is the sale or purchase of goods of a particular kind; and